 Our Preference Units are subordinated to all of our existing and future indebtedness.
-As of December 31, 2019, we had an aggregate of \$1,346.0 million of outstanding indebtedness.
+As of December 31, 2020, we had an aggregate of \$1,285.5 million of outstanding indebtedness.
 Our existing indebtedness restricts, and our future indebtedness may include restrictions on, our ability to pay distributions to unitholders.
 Our partnership agreement authorizes the issue of an unlimited number of preference units in one or more class of units.
-The issuance of additional preference units on a parity with or senior to our Preference Units would dilute the interests of the holders of our Preference Units, and any issuance of preference units senior to or on a parity with our Preference Units or of additional indebtedness could affect our ability to pay distributions on, redeem or pay the liquidation preference on our Preference Units.
-No provisions relating to our Preference Units protect the holders of our Preference Units in the event of a highly leveraged or other transaction, including the sale, lease or conveyance of all or substantially all our assets or business, which might adversely affect the holders of our Preference Units.
+The issuance of additional preference units on a parity with or senior to our Preference Units would dilute the interests of the holders of our Preference Units or of additional indebtedness could affect our ability to pay distributions on, redeem or pay the liquidation preference units in the event of a highly leveraged or other transaction, including the sale, lease or conveyance of all or substantially all our assets or business, which might adversely affect the holders of our Preference Units.